TwoRingSoft/tworingsoft.com/blog/_posts/2019-01-23-interpreting-apples-transparency-report.md

 {% include blog-post-image.html source="atr-2018h1/requested-devices-over-time.png" narrow="true" mobile_fullwidth="true" alt="Poland requested over half a million devices in H2 of 2014!
 I had to go back and double check the original reports just to make sure.
 And, they only submitted 30 requests that period." %}

-Whenever I have sets of numbers like this, I like to know the shape of the data.
-To me, this means the [histogram](https://en.wikipedia.org/wiki/Histogram) of the sample values' bucketed [z-scores](https://en.wikipedia.org/wiki/Standard_score), showing the [kurtosis](https://en.wikipedia.org/wiki/Kurtosis) of a population.
-At a glance, questions about even very large populations can be easily answered, helping inform strategies for further investigation: is it tightly grouped around the mean, uniformly random, or on a bell curve?
+To digest big datasets, I like to look at the [histogram](https://en.wikipedia.org/wiki/Histogram) of the sample values' [z-scores](https://en.wikipedia.org/wiki/Standard_score).
+This shows the [kurtosis](https://en.wikipedia.org/wiki/Kurtosis) of a population, the "shape" of the data.
+At a glance, questions about very large populations can be easily answered.
+Then you can strategize for next steps: is it tightly grouped around the mean, uniformly random, or on a bell curve?
 Is there a long tail worth considering?

-This is the distribution of _all_ countries' requested device amounts, not just the top 10 countries.
-That extreme outlier to the right is Germany; almost all other countries are less than one standard deviation from average:
+This is the distribution of _all_ countries' requested device amounts, not just the top 10 countries:

 {% include blog-post-image.html source="atr-2018h1/requested-device-amount-distribution.png" narrow="true" mobile_fullwidth="true" alt="Mean: ~3.3K devices; standard deviation: ~8.1K devices.
 Most of the request distributions look like this, meaning most of the countries behave similarly in terms of their requests, with some extreme outliers.
 Normalizing for other demographic information like GDP or population might change this picture significantly." %}

 Again for those top 10 countries by number of devices requested, let's look at the percentage of requests that Apple honored.
-The _amount_ of requests is shown earlier, in the second chart, but the _percentage_ better demonstrates of the quality of a country's requests.
+The _amount_ of requests is shown earlier, in the second chart, but the _percentage_ better demonstrates the quality of a country's requests.
 Because this is percentage of _requests_, and we don't know details about how many devices were in a given honored or rejected request, it's not possible to deduce how many _devices_ were ultimately uncovered from these numbers.
 Note that the Y axis starts at 75%, not 0%:

 {% include blog-post-image.html source="atr-2018h1/percentage-honored-device-requests-top-10.png" narrow="true" mobile_fullwidth="true" %}